tomGdow/vimo/README.md

 On an Ubuntu/Xubuntu OS:

-     (1) # Check if your home directory already contains a 'bin' directory ls  ${HOME} | grep  bin
+     (1) Check if your home directory already contains a 'bin' directory. ls  ${HOME} | grep  bin
-         # If this directory does not exist, you will need to create it
+         If this directory does not exist, you will need to create it. mkdir ${HOME}/bin
-         mkdir ${HOME}/bin
-         # On most Ubuntu/Xubuntu installations, it will already be present
+         On most Ubuntu/Xubuntu installations, it will already be present.

-     (2) # Clone the repository.
+     (2) Clone the repository.
          git clone https://github.com/tomGdow/vimo.git
-         # You should end up with the following directory struture
+         You should end up with the following directory struture.
          .
          └── vimo
              ├── README.md
              └── vimo

-     (3) # From within the directory 'vimo', move the file 'vimo' to ${HOME}/bin. cd vimo
+     (3) From within the directory 'vimo', move the file 'vimo' to ${HOME}/bin. cd vimo
          mv vimo "${HOME}/bin"

-     (4) # It may be necessary to change permissions chmod u+x "${HOME}/bin/vimo"
+     (4) It may be necessary to change permissions. chmod u+x "${HOME}/bin/vimo"

-     (5) # As an alternative to (3) & (4), create a symlink to 'vimo' in '${HOME}/bin'
+     (5) As an alternative to (3) & (4), create a symlink to 'vimo' in '${HOME}/bin'.
          cd ${HOME}/bin
          ln -s /path/to/vimo/vimo vimo

-     (6) # It may be necessary to change permissions cd vimo
+     (6) It may be necessary to change permissions. cd vimo
          chmod u+x "vimo"

-     (7) Try it out
+     (7) Try it out.
          vimo -h

 ### Description